AviatrixSystems/Docs/HowTos/tag_firewall.rst

 You give a tag a name and a list of one or more network addresses.
 The network address can be a subnet or a host IP address.
 Security -> Stateful Firewall -> Tag Management -> Add New

-A tag is a global resource to the Aviatrix Controller and can be applied to any gateway."
+A tag is a global resource to the Aviatrix Controller and can be applied to any gateway.

 2. Edit a Tag
 --------------